Why You Might Need Dental Implants (And How They Work!)

 - Finally, the prosthetic tooth or teeth, also called a dental crown, are attached to the implant.
 These can be tailor-made in different shades, shapes and sizes depending on your unique set of teeth.

-To learn more about dental implants and whether this could be an appropriate treatment for you, please consult the doctors at Penn Dental Family Practice at 215-898-PDFP(7337).
+To learn more about dental implants and whether this could be an appropriate treatment for you, please consult the doctors at PDFP.
+You can call them today at 215-898-PDFP(7337).
 They will be your dental implants guides, helping you understand options, explaining the budgeting choices to find the most cost-effective tooth replacement option available.